On the topology of polynomials with bounded integer coefficients

-Very recently, Akiyama and Komornik \cite{AkKo11} characterized all pairs $(q,m)$ so that $Y_m(q)$ has a finite accumulation point, completing the previous results of Erd\"{o}s and Komornik \cite{EK98} and Zaimi \cite{Zai07} on this topic.
+Let us mention some other important results related to Question \ref{ques-1.1}.
+In \cite{EK98}, Erd\H{o}s and Komornik showed that if $q>1$ is not a Pisot number and $m\geq q-q^{-1}$, then $Y_m(q)$ has a finite accumulation point.
+Very recently, Akiyama and Komornik \cite{AkKo11} characterized all pairs $(q,m)$ so that $Y_m(q)$ has a finite accumulation point, completing the previous results of Erd\H{o}s and Komornik \cite{EK98} and Zaimi \cite{Zai07} on this topic.

 \begin{thm}[Akiyama and Komornik \cite{AkKo11}] $Y_m(q)$ has a finite accumulation point in $\R$ if and only if $q<m+1$ and $q$ is not a Pisot number. \end{thm}